A Deep Dive into Transmission Line Modeling with RLGC Parameters

 For lossless lines $\beta=\omega\sqrt{LC}$

-The ratio of the reflected voltage wave amplitude to the incident voltage wave amplitude is defined as the voltage reflection coefficient:
+Any mismatch between the load impedance $Z_L$ and the characteristic impedance $Z_0$ will cause a portion of the incident wave to be reflected.
+The ratio of the reflected voltage wave to the incident voltage wave at the load is the reflection coefficient:

 The maximal voltage amplitude to the minimal voltage amplitude is defined as standing wave ratio (SWR):